BAHN - Brethren Archivists and Historians Network

 International Brethren History Conferences are open to all who are interested in the history of the movement.

-Maynooth University, Ireland, on the theme of ‘The Brethren and the Church’ on 3-5 July 2017.
+3-5 July 2017, Maynooth University, Ireland, on the theme of ‘The Brethren and the Church’

-Bishop Woodford House, Ely, on the theme of ‘The Brethren and the Bible’ on 6-8 July 2015 .
+6-8 July 2015, Bishop Woodford House, Ely, on the theme of ‘The Brethren and the Bible’

-Pilgrim Hall, East Sussex, on the theme ‘Brethren Thought in Historical Perspective’, on 15-17 July 2013.
+15-17 July 2013, Pilgrim Hall, East Sussex, on the theme ‘Brethren Thought in Historical Perspective’

-Carberry Tower, Musselburgh (near Edinburgh), on the theme of ‘Brethren Spirituality’ on 9-11 July 2009.
+9-11 July 2009, Carberry Tower, Musselburgh (near Edinburgh), on the theme of ‘Brethren Spirituality’.
 The papers from the conference and the previous one are now available as Cuture, Spirituality, and the Brethren.

-Liverpool Hope University and was organized in conjunction with the Christian Brethren Archive.
+5–7 July 2007, Liverpool Hope University and was organized in conjunction with the Christian Brethren Archive.
 The subject was ‘Brethren, Culture and Society’.
 As part of the proceedings, Dr Ward Gasque of Canada gave a F F Bruce memorial lecture on the subject of ‘F F Bruce: an unhyphenated evangelical’.
-It was held on 5–7 July 2007.

-Wiedenest Bible School, Germany, from 3-5 July 2005 on ‘Witnessing in Many Lands: the Theology and Practice of the Brethren Movement’.
+3-5 July 2005 , Wiedenest Bible School, Germany on ‘Witnessing in Many Lands: the Theology and Practice of the Brethren Movement’.
 The papers from the conference are now available as Tim Grass (ed.), Witness in Many Lands: Leadership and Outreach among the Brethren.

-Redcliffe College Gloucester in 10-12 July 2003 on “The growth of the Brethren movement: national and international experiences”.
+10-12 July 2003, Redcliffe College Gloucester on “The growth of the Brethren movement: national and international experiences”.
 The papers from the conference were published in Neil Dickson and Tim Grass (eds), The Growth of the Brethren Movement: National and International Experiences (Carlisle: Paternoster 2006).